🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-chinàre : to bow
+chinare : to bow

 chi||re : (accento grave)

-Indicative mood (Indicativo) of the verb chinàre
+indicativo chinare.
+Indicative mood of the verb chinare

 Tempo semplice